exdal/ice-priv/README.md

 python3 ./tools/setup.py --ide=vscode
 ```

-## Manuel Setup
+## Manual Setup

-Manuel setup isn't really supported, if you want to know how it works,
+Manual setup isn't really supported, if you want to know how it works,
 please checkout .ide and or .github/workflows

 ## Supported Platforms